CLTS FS Instructions Module 5 - Behaviors

 • Victim sustains injuries severe enough to require medical attention.

 • Inappropriate elimination—Urine, feces, or other bodily fluids (including spit or menstruation)—This includes intentional urinating or defecating in inappropriate places, such as public parks and living spaces, containers, etc. Smearing feces involves spreading of feces on the floor, walls or furniture.
-This does not include accidental urination.
+This does not include accidental elimination.

 • Serious Threats of Violence—Threats about hurting or killing someone or a group of people.
-This doesn’t include suicidal threats, as that is covered on the Mental Health page.
-This involves overt, serious, hostile behaviors or threats directed at peers, teachers, parents, or other individuals.
-This is not to be mistaken with the child who expresses their anger at having too much homework by saying, “I hate school, and I want to kill my teacher.”
+This doesn’t include suicidal threats, as that is covered on the “Mental Health” page.
+This involves overt, serious, hostile behaviors or threats directed at one or more people.
 The threats must be perceived as true threats of violence.

 • Abuse or Torture of Animals—Abusing animals to find power, joy, or fulfillment through the torture of victims they know cannot defend themselves.
 Most children, with guidance from parents and teachers, develop empathy for the pain animals can suffer.